harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/breaking-free-from-impostor-syndrome.md

 The worst part?
 I started to internalise it.

-I spent nine months after passing my probation period feeling utterly depressed about my career.
+I spent months after passing my probation period feeling utterly depressed about my career.
 The impostor syndrome that had crept in during those early months took full hold.
 I went from being someone who was eager to learn and improve to someone who believed they were fundamentally not good enough for this industry.
 Each interaction chipped away a little more at my confidence until there was barely anything left.

 And here's where I have to be honest: it wasn't entirely their fault.